 If you feel like it’s challenging to find a good topic, you’ll find an assortment of inspired topics from the Daily Post, a platform that provides WordPress writing prompts.
 Give the Daily Post a good go-through and derive inspiration from its archive of articles just by clicking one of the keywords and it will bring about hundreds of related content for inspiration.

 If you’d like to take a few short courses to enhance your writing and branding skills on the WordPress platform, the Daily Post also has courses on Blogging: Branding and Growth as well as Writing: Finding Everyday Inspiration.

 Check Before You Send

-Finally, take your final product and give another round or two of proofreading to make sure that it reads and flows well.
-You should also correct any grammatical or typographical error.
+Finally, take your final product and give it another round or two of proofreading to make sure that it reads and flows well.
+You should also correct any grammatical or typographical errors.
 You also want to run it through a plagiarism detection software or program to ensure that it is 100% unique and original.
 Don’t skip this process even if you feel like you’ve perfected the content.
-It prevents embarrassing encounters with the blog owner and creates a bad impression for your brand or business.
+It prevents embarrassing encounters with the blog owner and creates a bad impression of your brand or business.